wp-plugins/widget-image-field/readme.txt

 === Widget Image Field ===
 Contributors: jchristopher
 Donate link: http://mondaybynoon.com/donate/
-Tags: widget, image, field, upload
+Tags: adopt-me, widget, image, field, upload
 Requires at least: 3.3
-Tested up to: 3.3.1
+Tested up to: 4.2
 Stable tag: 0.3

+[Adopt Me!]
 Creates an image field for use in your own Widgets

 == Description ==

+**Adopt me!** This plugin uses Thickbox which has been deprecated in favor of the new Media enhancements brought about in WordPress 3.5.
+If you're interested in adopting this plugin (it is no longer actively developed) please let me know.

 Please see [this article](http://mondaybynoon.com/20120206/wordpress-widget-image-field/)